-Retail stores face tough competition from online companies today, so store managers are taking a hard look at operating costs.
-Reducing energy use is an effective way to cut overhead.
-Lighting, cooling and heating represent about 60 percent of total electricity use in retail buildings, making those systems good targets for energy savings.
-The bonus?
-New energy-efficient lighting and HVAC equipment could make your store more comfortable and visually appealing to customers, boosting sales and profits.
+Retail stores face tough competition from online companies today, so retail building owners and store managers are taking a hard look at operating costs.
+Reducing energy use is an effective way to cut overhead, even in unleased retail spaces.
+Lighting, cooling and heating represent about 60% of total electricity use in retail buildings, making those systems good targets for energy savings.

 There are a number of energy-saving opportunities for retail facilities with payback periods that make economic sense.
 With careful planning and the right ComEd Energy Efficiency Program incentives, you can maximize efficiency and ensure a reasonable return on your investment.

 Call 1-855-433-2700 and request a Facility Assessment.
 A ComEd energy engineer will assess your facility and equipment for potential electrical savings during a two-hour site walkthrough.

 Within a month, you will receive a high-level summary recommending energy-saving changes and upgrades that can improve the energy efficiency of your business.

 After you have decided which energy-saving improvements you want to make, consult the ComEd Energy Efficiency Service Provider

 Directory to find a contractor who can provide the products and services you need and help you apply for ComEd Energy Efficiency Program incentives.